Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 “I’ve spent a lot of time learning what I need.
 I’m allowed to live from that place now.”

-3. Make Room for Grief
+3. Make Space for Grief

-Relational growth often carries quiet grief, not always because something ended, but because something changed.
+Change often carries quiet grief, not always because something ended, but because something changed.

-You might grieve:
+You might feel sadness for:

 The ease you once had